 Number Action Progress & Assurance Outcome Timetable Responsible 1 Demonstrate that action is taken by the Trust as a result of patient experience data and evidence. • Source data from e.g. Friends & Family Test results, survey and focus group feedback, community outreach work, Healthwatch groups, social media, complaints and incidents.
 Changes made and/or actions taken as a result of patient experience data collated, included in reports and published as appropriate.
 Quarterly PPI Team / Patient Experiences Team 2 Increase information-sharing and joint patient engagement opportunities with partner organisations such as local health providers, Healthwatch organisations, local authorities and commissioners.
-Explore and initiate opportunities for information-sharing and partnership working with a range of organisations, e.g. LFB and Met Police through Blue Light Collaborative.
+Explore and initiate opportunities for information-sharing and partnership working with a range of organisations, e LFB and Met Police through Blue Light Collaborative.
 Develop relationships with local Healthwatch groups, including membership of the Partnership Reference Group and local engagement via Stakeholder Engagement Managers.
 Evidence of joint working with partners across the NHS and other agencies, leading to improved relationships and avoidance of duplication of effort.
 Scoping April - Sept 2016 Then ongoing PPI Team / Stakeholder Engagement Managers / Stakeholder Comms.
 Team 3 Annual report to Quality Governance Committee and Trust Board • Annual report produced and submitted through Trust committees to Board.
 Annual report submitted and noted, containing key activities and achievements from the previous year.
-April / May each year PPI Team (ML) 4 Rename Foundation Trust membership group (to "Friends of the LAS") and re-engage with them. • Approval gained of new name and Terms of Reference.
+April / May each year PPI Team (ML) 4 Rename Foundation Trust membership group (to "Friends of the LAS") and re-engage with them.
+Approval gained of new name and Term of Reference.
 Evidence of engagement through e.g. newsletters, events and invitations to participate in patient engagement activities (e.g. patient panels / representatives on Trust committees).
 Successful handover of FT membership information from Governance Team to PPI Team.
 Relationship with members / "Friends of the LAS" maintained and ongoing commitment secured.
 April- July 2016 PPI Team / Governance Team

-Number Action Progress & Assurance Outc come Timetable Responsible 5 Explore opportunities to develop LAS volunteers (e.g. community first responders) and increase their role as 'LAS ambassadors' in their areas.
+Number Action Progress & Assurance Outcome Timetable Responsible 5 Explore opportunities to develop LAS volunteers (e.g. community first responders) and increase their role as 'LAS ambassadors' in their areas.
 Evidence of discussions with Head of Community First Responders and other interested parties.
 Submit proposal for discussion at PPI Committee and First Responder steering group.
-Increased cap engage with location communities. ocal Community First Responder 6 Scope involvement with Patient Navigator programmes.
+Increased capacity to engage with local communities.
+Increased engagement of CFRs, and enhancement of their role.
+April-Oct 2016 PPI Team / Community First Responder Team 6 Scope involvement with Patient Navigator programmes.
 Scoping paper produced.
 Submit bid to NHS England.
 Pilot project developed in line with resources available.
 Evidence of benefits collected and reported.
-Improved patioutcomes for patient group frequent calle Improved join with partner and with partner and patients. selected Frequent Caller lead ers).
-7 Identify opportunities to include patients and patient stories in staff training.
-Evidence of discussions with education providers and consideration given to inclusion of patients in development and delivery of training (e.g. sickle cell) Staff benefit f patient stories and being able questions.
-Content of statimproved.
-Improved join with partner and patient stories and being able questions. s first-hand Education & Developmenteam. aff training at working 8 Patient engagement in service change, service delivery, design and redesign.
-Evidence of patient involvement in Quality Ability to prov vide good Ongoing Executive Leadership Team leads partient developments om patient and statutory
+Improved patient outcomes for selected patient group (e.g. frequent callers).
+Improved joint working with partner agencies.
+April-Oct 2016 PPI Team / Frequent Caller lead 7 Identify opportunities to include patients and patient stories in staff training. • Evidence of discussions with education providers and consideration given to inclusion of patients in development and delivery of training (e.g. sickle cell) Staff benefit from hearing patient stories first-hand and being able to ask questions.
+Content of staff training improved.
+Improved joint working with partner agencies.
+Ongoing PPI Team / Education & Development team.
+8 Patient engagement in service change, service delivery, design and redesign.
+Evidence of patient involvement in Quality Improvement Plan projects.
+Promotion by Board/ELT to encourage project leads to include patients in project structure and strategies.
+Approval of Patient Engagement Strategy.
+Ability to provide good quality examples of patient engagement, leading to positive external perception.
+Projects and developments will benefit from patient engagement and statutory requirements will be met.
+Ongoing Executive Leadership Team leads / PPI Team